tailwindlabs/tailwindcss/source/docs/configuration.blade.md

 </div>
 ```

-Prefixes are only added to standard Tailwind utilities; **no prefix will be added to your own custom utilities.**
+Prefixes are only added to classes generated by Tailwind; **no prefix will be added to your own custom classes.**

 That means if you add your own responsive utility like this: